apache/beam/beam-site/README.md

 Jekyll will start a webserver on port `4000`.
 As you make changes to the content, Jekyll will rebuild it automatically.
 This is helpful if you want to see how your changes will render in realtime.

+In addition, you can run the tests via:

+    $ rake test

 ### Generating the static website
 Once you are done with your changes, you need to compile the static